5 Things You Need to Know About U-Values

 4. What's the best glazing for an energy efficient window?

-For the most energy efficient glazing, choose from our selection of triple glazed or quadruple glazed windows.
+For the most energy efficient glazing, choose from our selection of triple glazed, quadruple-glazed or quintuple-glazed windows.

-These glazing options will provide you with the very best insulation, however they are generally the most expensive option so be sure the choice you make meets in a happy medium between budget and comfort.
+These glazing options will provide you with the very best insulation, however, they are generally the most expensive option so be sure the choice you make offers the perfect balance between budget and comfort.

 |Window||Double glazed U-value (W/m2K)||Triple glazed U-value (W/m2K)|